 DataArts offers self-paced online courses that build cultural professionals’ ability to use data to inform the everyday decisions they face: understanding and growing audiences, managing finances, and making persuasive cases to internal and external decision-makers.
-Additional online resources help participants efficiently enter data into the Cultural Data Profile (CDP), make use of DataArts reports and other resources for management and planning, and tap data to make a stronger and more persuasive case for support and action.

 DataArts’ online data literacy curriculum was generously supported by the Barra Foundation, the Doris Duke Charitable Foundation, Gaylord and Dorothy Donnelley Foundation, and The Heinz Endowments.